BusschaertTanguy/Society/README.md

 The services are hidden behind an API gateway for the consumer.
 Only the gateway has direct access to the services.

 The gateway can be found [here](https://github.com/BusschaertTanguy/Society.ApiGateway)

+## Web Application

+Finally, A web application is exposed to interact with the services.

+The angular application can be found [here](https://github.com/BusschaertTanguy/Society-Client.Angular)